jsantiago611/TurnTrout.com/website_content/index.md

 Hello!
-I'm Alex, and this is my pond. _The Pond_ gathers my writings on topics including AI, self-improvement, and living a good life.

-The earliest content dates back to January 2018.
-Over the years, I've built up a web of ideas and philosophies.
-I even endorse some of them still!
-I love [my research](/research), and I hope you love it too.

-I also enjoy writing more personal content and sharing a bit [about myself](/about).
-While my blog's [previous home](http://www.lesswrong.com/user/turntrout) made `TurnTrout` a familiar name to some folks, only a narrow part of me got to shine through.
-Hopefully the [launch of this site](/launch) changes that!
+I'm Jonathan, and this site is currently in progress.

 To get started, check out [my posts](/posts).
-Stay a while!
-The water's great.